70% SINGLETRACK2% FIRE ROAD28% ROAD

 Camp Tamarancho is one of the few legal singletrack riding options available in Marin.
 Describing it merely in those terms would be shortchanging it, though, because the trails here can be a candidate for the best singletrack around the Bay Area.
 Given the usual aversion of Marin County to mountain bikes on singletrack trails, some trail signs you'll see at Tamarancho that read "bikes must stay on singletrack" express well the difference of Tamarancho's approach to trail use.

 Camp Tamarancho is the private property of the "Marin Council" of the Boy Scouts of America.
 Riding here requires the purchase of a permit.
 A one-day pass costs $5 as of this writing.
-Alternatively, you can buy an annual pass for $25.
+Alternatively, you can buy an annual pass, which is priced at $45 for 2015.
 You can purchase both types of permits (among others) online.
 Mountain bikers are required to have one of these passes present on their person any time they are riding on the trails here.
 If you happen to forget to purchase one online, passes may also be purchased in person from Sunshine Bicycles on the day of your ride, though it's worth double-checking that they still do that.
 Sunshine Bicycles is in downtown Fairfax, a couple of blocks southeast from the starting point of this ride.